jod98/Android_Car_Tracker/README.md

 Extras:
 - Ensure all battery optimisations are switched of the device, this will prevent any issues with Tasker sending/receiving commands
-- Personally, to avoid paying €20-€30 per month retrieving the device's location 24/7 using mobile data, I decided to use Tasker combined with a small credit balancec €5.
-If in the event I notice my vehicle has been stolen, I can simply send an SMS text to the device which is hardwired into the fusebox (constantly charging) and I receive the details of its current location.
-This solution is cheaper and provides the same means as the more expensive mobile data enabled option.
+- Personally, to avoid paying €20-€30 per month retrieving the device's location 24/7 using mobile data, I decided to use Tasker combined with a small credit balance of €5.
+If in the event I notice my vehicle has been stolen, I can simply send an SMS text to the device which is hardwired into the fusebox (constantly charging) and I receive the details of its current location via SMS (approx 30c per SMS).
+This solution is cheaper, more battery efficient and offers the same capabilities as the more expensive mobile data enabled option.

 Reference: https://thomaschaplin.medium.com/track-your-android-location-remotely-via-sms-using-automation-with-tasker-6cb5e9bfd93d